Last updated April 11th, 2022.

 Cambodia is further propelled by its strong demographics and pro-investment policies.
 Foreigners can own property and 100% of a company.

-Add in a low cost of labor along with lax regulations, and it’s easy to understand why manufacturers like Nike and Samsung are setting up in Cambodia.
+Add in a low cost of labor along with lax regulations, and it’s easy to understand why manufacturers including Nike and Samsung are setting up in Cambodia.

 You can add Mongolia to the list of markets that have skipped recession too.
 With a population of just 3 million, it’s the world’s least densely inhabited nation.
 But proximity to China along with vast resource deposits will help Mongolia’s boom for years to come.